ga4gh/ga4gh-schemas/doc/source/api/reads.rst

 ReadAlignment: detailed discussion
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@

-One :avro:record:`ReadAlignment` object represents the following logical hierarchy.
-See the field definitions in the :avro:record:`ReadAlignment` object for more details.
+One :avro:message:`ReadAlignment` object represents the following logical hierarchy.
+See the field definitions in the :avro:message:`ReadAlignment` object for more details.

 .. image:: /_static/read_alignment_diagrams.png